scikit-learn-contrib/metric-learn/doc/contrib/contributing.rst

 How to contribute
 ^^^^^^^^^^^^^^^^^

-The preferred way to contribute to scikit-learn is to fork the `main repository <https://github.com/scikit-learn-contrib/metric-learn>`_ on GitHub, then submit a “pull request” (PR).
+The preferred way to contribute to metric-learn is to fork the `main repository <https://github.com/scikit-learn-contrib/metric-learn>`_ on GitHub, then submit a “pull request” (PR).

-In the first few steps, we explain how to locally install scikit-learn, and how to set up your git repository:
+In the first few steps, we explain how to locally install metric-learn, and how to set up your git repository:

 1. `Create an account on GitHub <https://github.com/join>`_ if